larskuhtz/cuckoo/README.md

 Unlike Bloom filters, Cuckoo filters maintain an upper bound on the false positive rate that is independent of the load of the filter.
 However, insertion of new elements in the filter can fail.
-For typical configurations, this probability is very small for load factors smaller than 90 percent.
+For typical configurations this probability is very small for load factors smaller than 90 percent.

+The implementation allows the user to specify the bucket size and the fingerprint size in addition to the capacity of the filter.
+The user can also provide custom functions for computing the primary hash and fingerprint.